 13.5 Post-Harvest Handling: Once harvested, washing, cooling (icing) and transport to market or to a processing facility is important.
 The processing (if applicable) will involve packaging and storage.

-13.6 Waste / Effluent Management & Sustainability Measures: Further, handling of pond sludge, uneaten feed, faecal matter should be ensured and treatment of effluents i.e settling tanks, biofilters, constructed wetlands is required.
+13.6 Waste / Effluent Management & Sustainability Measures: Further, handling of pond sludge, uneaten feed, faecal matter should be ensured and treatment of effluents i.e., settling tanks, biofilters, constructed wetlands is required.
 The return or reuse of water if possible e.g. in RAS.

 13.7 Monitoring, Record-Keeping & Improvement: The most important aspect is to maintain records of inputs (feed, seed), outputs (yield), mortality, water quality by periodic evaluation of cost vs revenue and adoption of improved practices/technologies (biofloc, IMTA, RAS).
 Lastly, statutory compliances with regulatory norms, certifications should be done as needed.